Ray Fisher (cornerback): Professional career

-Fisher had played in all the preseason games and did well.
-His 1st NFL tackle was a forced fumble against the Bills.
-Fisher was drafted by the Colts in the seventh round of the 2010 NFL Draft.
+Fisher was selected by the Colts in the seventh round of the 2010 NFL draft.
 He was waived September 4, 2010.
-Fisher went to the Baltimore Ravens and the NY Jets but he didn't stay too long with either team before taking his talents to the CFL.
-With Edmonton, Fisher started at WR and shared time as a return man.
+Fisher later signed with the Edmonton Eskimos of the Canadian Football League and played for them during the 2011 season.
+Fisher started at wide receiver and shared time as a returner.
 He was released in the middle of the season due to a knee injury.